Services for members of the public

 - the amount of work involved

 - the time estimate for any hearing

 - the distance / travel time to any hearing

 The quotation provided will be for a fixed fee agreed in advance of the work being performed, unless an hourly rate would be more appropriate for the case.
 A reasonable quotation will be provided, taking into account all the circumstances of the case, including estimating preparation time and hearing time required for your case.
 As a guide, the hourly rate range is currently between £200+VAT and £450+VAT per hour.
 There may be additional costs for travel or copying of original documents.
-The current rate of VAT will be added to all fees (unless exemptions apply).
+The current rate of VAT of 20% will be added to all fees (unless exemptions apply).

 Please note the provision of a quotation is not an acceptance of instructions.
 An acceptance of instructions is fixed upon the signing of a public access agreement and receipt of the fee for the work.
 Where we provide a fixed price for a piece of work we will not exceed the amount we have quoted without your prior authority.

 Timescales for completing your case will also depend on the type and complexity of the case and the availability of the barrister you wish to instruct.